 Radiation therapy is one type of treatment for cancer that uses X-rays, gamma rays and charged particles to target cancerous cells.
 These rays shrink and kill cancer cells while trying to avoid surrounding normal cells.
 Depending on the goals of treatment, radiation therapy can relieve symptoms, control the disease or cure the cancer.

 It can be one form of treatment among others (like chemotherapy, surgery and immunotherapy) and involve different types of doctors, such as a radiation oncologist and radiologist.
-Because radiation therapy is often used in combination with other treatments, it's important to have a coordinated cancer treatment team, like that of the AdventHealth Cancer Institute, that can ensure all treatments are working in harmony for the best possible outcomes.
+Because radiation therapy is often used in combination with other treatments, it's important to have a coordinated cancer treatment team that can ensure all treatments are working in harmony for the best possible outcomes.

-There are two types of radiation therapy, both available at AdventHealth.
+There are two types of radiation therapy.
 A doctor might recommend one or the other depending on the type and location of the cancer, and a patient's individual health.
 Radiation therapy also might be administered differently to maximize the effectiveness of the treatment.

 Here are the types of radiation therapy:

 - External Radiation Therapy: This common cancer treatment uses high doses of radiation to kill cancer cells and shrink tumors.
 Like getting an X-ray, you must lie still while a machine directs radiation to the cancer site.
 This type of treatment is often given once a day for five consecutive days, and then repeated for two to nine weeks.
 It is part of the treatment plan for many types of cancer.